 The course assumes no prior knowledge of Japanese so all students start together as absolute beginners.
 This is however a demanding two year course which many schools teach in more than two years.
 Students are expected to learn quickly, with over 300 Japanese characters needed to complete the course.
 As such there will be a number of lunchtime sessions in the second half of the summer term this year when students will be introduced to and expected to learn hiragana (46 characters) with homework being set over the summer holiday to help with this.
-Students should also be working to a grade 6 standard in Spanish or French at the end of Year 9 in order to start the course in September.
-This 'running assessment grade' will be taken from their end of year reports in the summer term.
+Your application to study Japanese will be considered based on your achievement in French or Spanish by the end of Year 9 and your overall attitude to learning and progress in other subjects.